 German theoretical physicist Werner Heisenberg was about to make his own shocking discovery, he was about to find that nature imposes a fundamental limit on what even the most aspiring physicists could know.

 He would formulate this concept into the uncertainty principle.

 In 1925, Heisenberg would publish a paper that informed physicists that nature has a way of telling you that you can’t have your cake and eat it too.
-Something intrinsic and built into the fabric of the very Universe that reminds you that no matter how smart you are, no matter how sophisticated your experimental method, how sensitive your equipment, you can’t ‘know’ everything about a system.
+Something intrinsic and built into the fabric of the very Universe that reminds you that no matter how smart you are, no matter how sophisticated your experimental method, and how sensitive your equipment, you can’t ‘know’ everything about a system.
 An idea that contradicts the principles that classical physics was built upon.

 Assuming the name Heisenberg’s uncertainty principle, the Heisenberg uncertainty principle, or simply, the uncertainty principle, the concept would become arguably the second most commonly recognised element of quantum physics, outside of Schrodinger’s eponymous feline.
-Eventually, this idea would find itself absorbed into pop-culture, making its way to jokes, newspaper strips, t-shirts, and cartoons.
+Eventually, this idea would find itself absorbed into pop culture, making its way to jokes, newspaper strips, t-shirts, and cartoons.

 “The uncertainty principle ‘protects’ quantum mechanics,” said legendary physicist Richard Feynman of the utility of Heisenberg’s breakthrough.
 “Heisenberg recognized that if it were possible to measure both the momentum and the position simultaneously with greater accuracy, quantum mechanics would collapse.
 So he proposed that must be impossible.”